Technology is today developing, evolving and affecting the world around us at a rate never seen before.

 The problem of E-Waste is a major issue in society and is something that needs to be immediately addressed.

 While there are many components to this industry, one of the contributors happens to be that of PCBs or Printed Circuit Boards.

 It is estimated that, at the current rate of consumption of PCBs around the world, it is very likely that the total amount of waste generated from scrapped PCBs will reach and exceed 3 million tons by the year 2026.

 Of course, it should be added that these are just estimates.
 It is entirely possible that the exact figures may vary, in terms of both an increase as well as decrease.
-The exact reason for this is many, ranging from growth of the E-waste recycling industry, to consumption patterns and everything else in between.
+The exact reason for this is many, ranging from the growth of the E-waste recycling industry to consumption patterns and everything else in between.

 5.)
 The Printed Circuit Board May Become Obsolete